Table of Contents

 The dummy process does not actually store any data, so there is little processing overhead incurred by running the additional mysqld process on the replication source server.
 This type of setup can be repeated with additional replicas.

-triggers for
+INSERT triggers for

-tables work as expected.
+BLACKHOLE tables work as expected.
 However,

-table does not actually
+because the BLACKHOLE table does not actually

-store any data, UPDATE
+store any data, UPDATE and

-triggers are not activated:
+DELETE triggers are not activated:

-clause in the trigger definition
+The FOR EACH ROW clause in the trigger definition

 does not apply because there are no rows.

-Other possible uses for the BLACKHOLE
+Other possible uses for the BLACKHOLE storage

 engine include: